mildlydeterministic/AYSTeamBuilder/README.md

 - `Team Personnel Name`: full name (first and last)
 - `Team Personnel Role`: either "Head Coach" or "Assistant Coach" (ignore other roles)
 - `associatedPlayers`: will contain the PlayerID if applicable, or a value like "No Answer" if not provided
-- `Coach Pair`: coach ID of a linked coach for pairing (both coaches must list each other to be considered paired)
+- `Coach Pair`: VolunteerID of another coach for pairing (both coaches must list each other to be considered paired)

 Header names are hardcoded for now but can be updated in future versions.